Retrofit is a good idea, but it needs to be done well if it is to be done at all.

 Role of construction firms

 Construction firms – especially the small and medium-sized firms – are key to delivering retrofit.
-They have more influence over renovation projects than anyone.
+They have more influence over renovation projects than anyone, pdf (opens in a new tab).
 What the installer advises basically gets installed.
 For the green recovery idea to work, these influential people need to be willing and able to change their advice and their working practices.
 But that is not trivial.
 Construction firms are the ones who get called back if things don’t work properly, so they tend to stick with tried and trusted products and materials.
 There is no significant demand for greener solutions, so for builders there is no reason to take on the extra risk.

 Innovation in construction requires an understanding client, and a bit of extra time and money.
 In those conditions, new ideas and ways of working may be welcomed enthusiastically.
 But most projects are not like that.
 Construction is generally a low-paid, low-prestige sector, where customers are often slow to pay and quick to complain.
 Project teams are also adept at passing the buck and blaming others when things go wrong, instead of working collaboratively to make things right.